TheGoodlike13/liberty_or_death/README.md

 In server.xml:

-1. 'app-security', 'servlet' and 'faces' features.
+1. 'app-security' and 'servlet' features.
 2. Some kind of user registry, e.g. 'basicRegistry' for username and password pairs.
 3. Context root attribute for 'application'.
 This should NOT point to your servlet.
 4. 'application-bnd' sub-element for 'application' which defines a role for users.